foarsitter/requestmodel/docs/usage.md

     param1: Annotated[str, Path()]  # will be used in the url
     param2: Annotated[int, Query()]  # will be converted as a query parameter

+    # the generic type should match with response_model so we can use it to deserialize the request
+    response_model = MyResponse

 client = Client()